 What would you describe as your greatest successes with this research?

 “By far my greatest success in research is the possibility to work as a part of the YFS and STRIP studies.
 The challenge for one relates to the central aspect of all longitudinal studies - how to keep the participants motivated to attended the follow-ups.”

 Interested in collecting stool samples for your own microbiome study?
-Click here to find out more about OMNIgene·GUT and request free samples today.
+Learn more about OMNIgene·GUT and click below to request free samples today.